 This title though, may be ready to release fairly soon.
-November 2022 is the current realistic target.
-As release approaches and more visuals are revealed, the price will climb further - topping out at $5.99 at launch here and on Steam, or $5.40 in the week leading up to release.
+October or November 2023 is the current realistic target.
+No longer is Summer 2023 likely at all.
+As release approaches and more visuals are revealed, the price will climb further - topping out at $3.99 at launch here and on Steam, or $3.59 in the week leading up to release.
 For now though?
 Still under $3 given the preorder status and how little has so far been showed publicly.

-Eventually, of course, the cost to buy the game will decline again to around $3.99, $2.99, etc, at least during sales, but the option to claim it will almost certainly not be this cheap again until 2024.
+Eventually, of course, the cost to buy the game will drop again, at least during sales, but the option to claim it will almost certainly not be this cheap again until 2024.

 So the game's near ready... exciting?
 I have figured out a careful way to scratch build as much as possible and cheat cleverly wherever I could on the visuals without compromising the final visual result.
 Sometimes that means some objects are the wrong scale because that is cheaper and they're *frequently* now photographed as separate elements against flat keyable backing, scaled to match the rest of the scene.
 Often the materials are cheap stuff that is carefully built into a form that looks a bit more impressive than what it was actually made with.
 And often I design courses around what I already have material and supply wise, some of that related to papercraft kit showcases or Miniature Multiverse, so all this brings additional (remaining) cost of assembling six new courses to, about $2 per hole or $18 more for each nine hole course.
 (On average - some cost less, some a bit more)

-Beyond that, even, more courses may be added over time in free updates for all existing buyers.
+Beyond that, even, more courses, some more costly and impressive, may be added over time in free updates for all existing buyers.
 I'm also aiming for a Steam release of the full game too, roughly coinciding with the full itch.io release.
 I considered waiting on Steam due to the fee involved but decided to go for that at the same time as the itch.io and Gamejolt releases.